 Here’s why you need a freelance writing website:

 - Can optimize for SEO traffic

-- Help clients know-like-trust & hire you
+- Help prospects get to know-like-trust (& hire you)

 - You own the writing website (i.e. not a 3rd party platform)